SumanthReddy2123/Onboarding/README.md

 # Onboarding
-Spring project to onboard a new user.
+This is a Spring project to onboard a new user.